 But, there is always, may I emphatically without reservation repeat the word always, a path to create the change.
 Forever and in all things there is hope.
 Maybe I need to scream this one … there is hope!

 I know this because I lived it.
 Sometimes I took action, and sometimes I did not.

 Stuck in a job you don’t like?
 Kids won’t behave?
-Have a boyfriend whose video games take precedence over his relationships?
+Have a boyfriend whose video games take precedence over your relationship?
 Have you made compromises you regret?
-Maybe the road you’re on is not the one you intended.
-Ok, we’ve all found ourselves there, the question is, what ya gonna do about it?
+Maybe the road you’re on is not the one you intended?
+Ok, we’ve all found ourselves there.
+The question is, what ya gonna do about it?

 1. Identify.
 What specifically needs to be changed?
 Consider this slowly, thoughtfully.

 2. Define.
 What are you seeking; your purpose and goals?
 Happiness is not the end but the byproduct of achieving those.

 3. Accept.
 Be willing to accept that the problem may be your doing (hated that one!).
 It’s not simply someone else’s fault.
 We hold responsibility, even if it’s getting into the mess in the first place.